kl-fil/kl-fil.github.io/_projects/3_project.md

 </div>

 <h3>Online International Diatom Symposium</h3>
-2021 August - International Diatom Symposium was supposed to be held in Yamagata, Japan but alas the pandemic has stricken.
+2021 August - The International Diatom Symposium was supposed to be held in Yamagata, Japan but alas the pandemic has stricken.
 Here I presented a poster on [diatom co-cultivation](https://www.researchgate.net/publication/358277715_Loggerhead_sea_turtle-associated_epizoic_vs_non-epizoic_diatoms_isolation_identification_and_co-cultivation_experiments) (as at MLD6) but here I won a 1st prize for my work..

 <h3>The Molecular Life of Diatoms 6 (MLD6)</h3>
-2021 July - This meeting was held online due to pandemics and I presented first results on diatom co-cultivation experiments performed in Ghent, Belgium.
+2021 July - This meeting was held online due to pandemics and I presented the first results on diatom co-cultivation experiments performed in Ghent, Belgium.

 <h3>World Microbe Forum</h3>
 2021 June - World Microbe Forum was one of the largest online meetings I attended.
 Here I presented a poster on [microbial communities of diatom cultures](https://www.researchgate.net/publication/352933380_From_Sea_Turtle_Associated_Microbial_Biofilms_to_Diatom_Cultures_A_Bacterial_Perspective), the preliminary work done in Ghent, Belgium.